 “We live in a hotter world and the risk of more frequent and severe extreme weather has already increased,” David Karoly, the University of Melbourne professor who wrote the report, said in an e-mailed statement.

 The worst fires in the nation’s history, the so-called Black Saturday blazes, killed 173 people as they swept through rural areas of Victoria state in February 2009.

 While a fire ban in Victoria was lifted today, the fire danger rating remains high or very high throughout the state, according to the Country Fire Service website.
 Emergency services in the island state of Tasmania, where more than 3,000 people were forced from their homes earlier in the week, urged residents near the Tasman Peninsula to be vigilant.

 Forecasters are also watching Severe Tropical Cyclone Narelle off Australia’s resource-rich northwestern coast in Western Australia state.
 The storm has triggered the evacuation of off-shore natural-gas workers for Apache Corp.
-(APA) and Chevron Corp.
-(CVX) and saw Rio Tinto Group suspend iron-ore loading onto ships because of port closures.
+(APA:US) and Chevron Corp.
+(CVX:US) and saw Rio Tinto Group suspend iron-ore loading onto ships because of port closures.

 Narelle was cut to category 4, after earlier being graded at the highest category 5, and the storm center is moving south, remaining off the coast, the Bureau of Meteorology said.

 The Dampier Port Authority reopened its terminal today as the threat from the cyclone passed, a spokeswoman said.